 Fixing your decking boards to the joist… different methods explained.

-Whilst there are many ways to mechanically fix your deck board to the timber frame or substructure; I would be concerned with the best fixing, budget and expected longevity rather than aesthetics.
+Deck board fixing, whilst there are many ways to mechanically fix your deck board to the timber frame or substructure; I would be concerned with the best fixing, budget and expected longevity rather than aesthetics.

 Quite simply put, if you can’t afford everything you want there has to be a scale of importance when constructing a deck.
 From the most important to the least and possibly the best way to apportion costs when considering cutting corners